Historic Recordings Revitalize Language For Passamaquoddy Tribal Members

 "The three spokesmen for the tribe sang songs.
 Told stories.
 And did basic things like pronunciation of words and numbers and days," Soctomah says.

-In total, Fewkes recorded on to more than 30 cylinders.
+In total, Fewkes recorded onto more than 30 cylinders.
 But for decades, the recordings were largely forgotten.
 Historians say Fewkes' family likely held on to them for a time, and they eventually ended up at Boston's Peabody Museum.

 Tribal members didn't hear the recordings again until the 1970s and 1980s, when the Library of Congress reached out to them as part of an effort to catalog thousands of the wax cylinders and share them with tribes.
 A Passamaquoddy tribal elder received a cassette of the 1890 recordings, but at that point, they were scratchy and difficult to understand.